 Free product testing also helps you to identify new product opportunities.
 Image credit: Research World.

-Rather than paying your test subjects, you’ll typically offer them a chance to win one of your products, or some other kind of raffle prize in exchange for their time and opinions.
+Rather than paying your test subjects, you’ll typically offer them a chance to win one of your products or a raffle prize in exchange for their time and opinions.

 Check out some of the platforms we’ve listed later in this article for guidance on where to find product testers.